okd-project/okd/FAQ.md

 These relationships are more complex than "upstream-downstream", so we use "sibling distributions" to describe its state.

+## How stable is OKD4?

+OKD4 builds are being automatically tested by [release-controller](https://origin-release.svc.ci.openshift.org/).
+Release is rejected if either installation, upgrade from previous version or conformance test fails.

+Biweekly OKD stable version is released, following Fedora CoreOS schedule, client tools are uploaded to Github and images are mirrored to Quay.

 ## Can I ran a single node cluster?